CartoDB/documentation/app/content/react/guides/getting-started.md

 ## Getting Started

 This guide shows how you to create a private application with layers and widgets.
-A private application starts with a login page.
+A private application requires users to login into the application using their CARTO credentials.

 <video height="400" autoplay="" loop="" muted=""> <source src="/img/react/getting-started.mp4" type="video/mp4"> Your browser does not support the video tag. </video>

 ### Creating an application

+CARTO for React applications are created using [Create React App](https://create-react-app.dev/) with one of the CARTO for React templates.
 The basic prerequisite for using Create React App is to have a package manager ([npm](https://www.npmjs.com/get-npm) or [yarn](https://yarnpkg.com/)) previously installed.

+We are going to create a new application in the `my-app` folder using the `@carto/base-3` template:

 ```bash
 npx create-react-app my-app --template @carto/base-3